Work for Us - FAQs

 - Containing any outbreak by following local health protection team advice.

-All of these measures, combined with the comprehensive risk assessments that we have put in place this October, will create an inherently safer environment for children and staff where the risk of transmission is lower.
+All these measures, combined with the comprehensive risk assessments that we have put in place this Easter, will create an inherently safer environment for children and staff where the risk of transmission is lower.

 More information about how these measures will apply to the daily operations of your role on camp will be outlined in the CoVID-19 online training module.